Power, agriculture to drive up subsidies

 The subsidies and incentive expenditures in the upcoming budget are going to be more than that of the current fiscal year.

-The subsidies have mainly been increasing in the power, energy, and the agriculture sectors.
+The subsidies are mainly increasing in the power, energy, and the agriculture sectors.

-Even though the government plans to increase power prices four to five times a year, the highest subsidy allocation is likely to go towards the power sector.
+Even though the government plans to raise power tariffs four to five times a year, the highest subsidy allocation is likely to go towards the electricity sector.

 Finance ministry officials said the increased subsidy allocation was largely due to the arrears in the power and agriculture sectors.

-In the upcoming fiscal year, the subsidy allocation is likely to be Tk 1,12,000 crore.
-For the current fiscal year, the government allocated Tk 1,00,174 crore.
+In the upcoming fiscal year, which begins on July 1, the subsidy allocation is likely to be Tk 1,12,000 crore, up from Tk 1,00,174 crore in the outgoing fiscal year.

-Khondaker Golam Moazzem, research director at the Centre for Policy Dialogue, said the main reasons behind the increasing subsidy allocation in the upcoming budget is the high energy prices in the international market and elevated capacity payments.
+Khondaker Golam Moazzem, research director at the Centre for Policy Dialogue, said the main reason behind the rising subsidy allocation in FY25 is the higher energy prices in the international market and elevated capacity payments.

-He said the government has planned to increase power prices several times, but the sector will require more subsidies as more power plants, including Rooppur nuclear plant, are ready to produce electricity.
+He said the government has planned to increase power tariffs several times, but the sector will require more subsidies as more power plants, including Rooppur nuclear plant, are ready to produce electricity.

-"If the old and inefficient power plants are not removed … the overall capacity charges will increase, which will worsen the subsidy burden," he told The Daily Star.
+"If the old and inefficient power plants are not phased out, the overall capacity charges will increase, which will deepen the subsidy burden," he told The Daily Star.

 The recent mission of the International Monetary Fund also questioned the huge subsidy allocation in the power sector.

-It is not possible to withdraw subsidies from the power sector as it will hurt the economy.
-The government is planning to increase power prices over the next three years so that the subsidies can be withdrawn, said finance ministry officials.
+However, it is not possible to withdraw subsidies immediately from the power sector as it will hurt the economy.
+The government plans to increase power prices over the next three years so that the subsidies can be withdrawn, said finance ministry officials.

-The subsidy for importing LNG next year is likely to be Tk 7,000 crore, which is Tk 6,000 crore in the current fiscal year.
+The subsidy for importing liquefied natural gas (LNG) for FY25 is likely to be Tk 7,000 crore, which is Tk 6,000 crore in the current fiscal year.

 It is likely to be Tk 25,000 crore next year.

-The government usually allocates subsidies to the export sector in the form of incentives to businesses.
-In the current fiscal year, Tk 9,025 crore was allocated, and it is likely to reduce to less than Tk 7,000 crore, according to the officials.
+The government usually provides subsidies to the export sector in the form of incentives to businesses.
+In the current fiscal year, Tk 9,025 crore was set aside, and it is likely to reduce to less than Tk 7,000 crore, according to the officials.

+This is because due to Bangladesh's impending graduation from the group of least-developed countries, subsidies will eventually be phased out since World Trade Organisation rules don't allow developing and developed countries to give direct cash aid to exporters.

-Remittance subsidy in the upcoming budget will be the same, Tk 6,200 crore, while food subsidy will increase to Tk 7,000 crores from Tk 6,900 crore.
+Remittance subsidy in the upcoming budget will be unchanged at Tk 6,200 crore, while food subsidy will increase to Tk 7,000 crore from Tk 6,900 crore.

 SOCIAL SAFETY NET

-Even though economists suggested increasing the allocation for social safety net programmes so that people can cope with high inflation, the allocation is likely to be lower than that of the current fiscal year.
+Even though economists suggested increasing the allocation for social safety net programmes so that people can cope with higher inflation, the budget in the area is likely to be lower.

-About 2.5 percent of the GDP is likely to be allocated to the social safety net.
-The current allocation is 2.52 percent of the GDP.
-However, the allocated amount may increase to Tk 1,32,000 crore from the current fiscal year's Tk 1,26,272 crore.
+Funds equivalent to about 2.5 percent of the GDP are likely to be allocated for social safety net schemes against 2.52 percent currently.
+However, the allocated amount may increase to Tk 1,32,000 crore from Tk 1,26,272 crore.

-The government may increase the number of beneficiaries under the safety net programmes by around four to five lakh.
-But the amount of allowance will remain the same, according to officials.
+The government may increase the number of beneficiaries by around four to five lakh.
+However, the allowance per person may remain the same, according to officials.

-The number of beneficiaries may increase in two major schemes -- the senior citizen allowance and the allowance for widows, deserted, or destitute women.
+Yet, the allowance may increase for the beneficiaries in two major groups: senior citizens, and widows, deserted, or destitute women.

-In the case of senior citizen allowance, a person will get Tk 600 per month and widows, deserted, or destitute women will get Tk 550 per month.
+In the case of senior citizens, a person will get Tk 600 per month and widows, deserted, or destitute women will get Tk 550 per month.

-A top finance ministry official said they would reform the social safety net distribution system in the upcoming fiscal year and later the programmes would be expanded.
+A top finance ministry official said they would reform the social safety net distribution system in FY25 before expanding the programmes.

-At present, allowances under many programmes are paid via mobile financial services, but often not to the registered accounts of the beneficiaries, which leaves room for irregularities.
+At present, allowances under many schemes are paid via MFS, but often not to the registered accounts of the beneficiaries, which leaves room for irregularities.

-Analysts question whether some programmes are truly benefitting the poor.
+Analysts question whether some programmes are truly benefiting the poor.
 They also say a huge amount is being wasted due to corruption in distribution.

 The finance ministry has asked all ministries to submit reports detailing who is receiving the allowances and the goals of the programme.